codeforboston/flagging/docs/src/setup.md

     If you do not have HOBOlink credentials, please turn on demo mode by setting `USE_MOCK_DATA=true`.

+The steps below marked **Optional** are not required to get the website to run, but will improve the experience.

-    **(Optional)** If you'd like, create a Mapbox access token and add it to your `.env`: https://www.mapbox.com/ If you don't do this, the map will not fully render.
+6. **(Optional)** If you'd like, create a Mapbox access token and add it to your `.env`: [https://www.mapbox.com/](https://www.mapbox.com/) If you don't do this, the map will not fully render.

+The steps below marked **Very optional** are generally _not_ recommended unless you have a good reason you want to do them.

-    **(Very optional)** If you'd like, connect to Sentry via the `SENTRY_DSN` and `SENTRY_ENVIRONMENT` env vars: https://sentry.io/
+7. **(Very optional)** If you'd like, connect to Sentry via the `SENTRY_DSN` and `SENTRY_ENVIRONMENT` env vars: [https://sentry.io/](https://sentry.io/)

-    **(Very optional)** You can also set up `https` and run that way.
+8. **(Very optional)** You can also set up `https` and run that way.
 Create a certfile and key via the command `./run ssl-cert`, and add `CERTFILE=server.crt`, `KEYFILE=server.key`, and `PORT=443` to your `.env`.
 However this will require some additional finagling as your browser will not by default trust self-signed certs, so it's not recommended for most users.

-    **(Very optional)** You can also set up Twitter/X credentials and send tweets.
+9. **(Very optional)** You can also set up Twitter/X credentials and send tweets.
 However, right now we do not use Twitter/X; this functionality is effectively deprecated.

 ## Run the Website Locally